I get a lot off DMs and questions on Instagram asking me for suggestions on getting started with brewing coffee at home.

 Now you just need coffee...

-The last item of course is coffee.
 I trust if you're looking to start brewing you have that part down.
 If you don't happen to have a local specialty coffee shop around you, or you're looking to try some new things, I recommend picking up some coffee from Sweet Bloom Coffee Roasters, Blue Bottle, or Verve to get started.
 All three have consistently fantastic offerings and will ship to your home in just a few days, fresh off of roast.

 Once you have these things you are set.
 The next part is learning to brew your coffee.
 I will be releasing some brewing guides (including video) in the future.
 For now, you can search the web, or reach out to me via the contact link at the top of the page or on Instagram if you need further help.